sarawade/BayesXMix/README.md

-This repo contains the code and data accompanying the experiements in the paper "Bayesian dependent mixtures: a predictive comparison and survey" by Wade and Inacio (2024) under revision for Statistical Science: https://arxiv.org/abs/2307.16298
+This repo contains the code and data accompanying the experiements in the paper "Bayesian dependent mixtures: a predictive comparison and survey" by Wade and Inacio (2024) accepted for Statistical Science: https://arxiv.org/abs/2307.16298

 Data generation for three examples of the paper can be found in the 'data_simulation' folder: